 Use an alarm when it’s time to end your workday.
 This practice is important since you can easily burn yourself out with overwork when there are no boundaries.
 Also, pick an alarm sound you like, and change it if you find yourself associating the sound with stress or starting to ignore it altogether.

-In recent years, marketing automation software has become sophisticated enough to act as a powerful tool for marketers.
+Marketing automation software continues to become more and more sophisticated, making it a powerful tool for marketers.
 Its ability to automate a wide variety of repetitive and time-consuming tasks means it improves productivity, freeing up marketers’ time and allowing them to shift their focus towards strategy.
-Therefore, it’s great in helping marketers avoid burnout.
+Therefore, it’s great for helping marketers avoid burnout.
 Venture Harbour reports that the biggest benefit of automation is saving time.
-Additionally, organizations that have automated lead management see a 10% or more increase in revenue within the year.
+Additionally, organizations with automated lead management see a 10% or more increase in revenue within the year.

 Reduce your workload and make more time for important value-adding tasks by leveraging marketing automation.
 Tasks that can be automated include but are not limited to:

 If you are already using marketing automation software like HubSpot, make sure you’re using it to the full and staying up to date with new features.
 Use sequences to help maintain your data quality and integrate the likes of HubSpot with Slack so that your sales team is notified every time they have an outstanding to-do or there is a new lead.